 Some information related to your payment are saved into our Salesforce system for ongoing administration of Youth on Course.
 That information does not include the full credit card number and access to this information is controlled by permissions.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Internet Explorer) settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.

 We may use anonymous cookies to record non-personal information such as website activity, date and time of visit, and domain type.
 We may use this information for retargeting purposes.

+By using the Site, you are deemed to unambiguously agree to its use of any cookies that you do not disable.
 If you disable cookies (turn off), some features will be disabled and it may negatively affect your experience with the website.

 We do not include or offer third-party products or services on our website.

 Google’s advertising requirements can be summed up by Google’s Advertising Principles.
 They are put in place to provide a positive experience for users.
-View AdWords Policy here
+View AdWords Policy here.

 We have implemented the following: